The Hammer of Eden

 I got the idea from New Scientist magazine.
 The debate about what actually causes earthquakes is long running and multi-faceted.
 There is a theory called the low stress theory which suggests that the triggering event of an earthquake is a relatively weak vibration in the earth’s crust.

 I figured that if that theory was correct then a terrorist group could hijack a seismic vibrator and use it threaten an earthquake to further their own aims.
 That’s where the fun starts.
 I think The Hammer of Eden is my best book so far.

-- “This book is so exciting I found myself setting my alarm clock for four in the morning to finish it!” — The Daily Mail
+"So exciting I found myself setting the alarm clock for four in the morning to finish it." - Daily Mail

 "Crackles with suspense." - Daily Telegraph